nolanhergert/EasyLED/src/README.md

     * DONE!
 How to make mold that is reusable
   * DONE!
 Wifi turns off after N (60?) seconds if unused for security and power consumption?
   * DONE!
 Copy DNS naming algorithm from WLED, since it works on android.
 Test on iPhone and computer too.
-    * Make unique wifi name using mac address like wled.
+    * DONE!
+Make unique wifi name using mac address like wled.
+    * DONE!
 Double check wled support of multiple strips?
+Added to 1.0, as it's not done yet on WLED side.
   * Instructions for setup and customization
   * GUI should show 4 pins appropriately
   * Serial number, epoxy type, case design, num pins, in flash eeprom.